How to Store Microgreens to Maximize Shelf Life

 SaiSai radishes 6-days after planting

-SaiSai radishes ready to harvest in 6-days.
+SaiSai radishes are ready to harvest in 6 days.

 Other microgreens, like radishes and sunflower shoots, need to be harvested in a much shorter window than others.
 They only provide you with a day or two of being perfect before going too far and the flavor deteriorates.